Strong Characterization for the Airy Line Ensemble: Likelihood of Regular Profile Events

 \section{Likelihood of Regular Profile Events}

 In this section we prove \Cref{p:closerho0}, which indicates that regular profile events are likely, upon restricting to the intersection of several $\textbf{TOP}$ events (from \Cref{eventsregular1}).
-Recall from \Cref{c:finalcouple} that the existence of the boundary removal coupling required \Cref{a:nkrelation}, stating that the boundary tall rectangle event $\textbf{BTR}$ (from \Cref{ftrbtr}) is likely; we verify that this holds upon restricting to several $\textbf{TOP}$ events in \Cref{EventProofB}.
+Recall from \Cref{c:finalcouple} that the boundary removal coupling held under restricting to the boundary tall rectangle event $\textbf{BTR}$ (from \Cref{ftrbtr}) is likely; we verify that this holds upon restricting to several $\textbf{TOP}$ events in \Cref{EventProofB}.
 We then establish \Cref{p:closerho0} in \Cref{ProofRegular0} and \Cref{Proofx2}; it will eventually amount to being a consequence of the boundary removal coupling, together with \Cref{p:densityub0}.